 The Grants Gateway is the next step for organizations interested in doing business with New York State.
 State agency funding opportunities are posted on the Gateway for online application.
 Potential applicants can locate online opportunities by clicking View Opportunities on the user’s Home page.
 State agencies review proposals on the system and make their awards.
 At point of award the Gateway automatically generates a standardized draft contract, including using the applicant’s proposed budget and work plan.
 Thereafter, State agency and grantee staff can log in and work together to finalize and execute the agreement in real time.
 The Gateway also provides significant workload management tools allowing the State and grantees to plan for and manage toward on-time approvals.
-To date, 16 State agencies are using this functionality, with that number expected to grow substantially over the coming year Over 1,400 applications have been processed and $75 million has been awarded via the Gateway.
+To date, 33 State agencies are using this functionality, over 2,000 applications have been processed and $1.2 billion has been awarded via the Grants Gateway.

 Pursuant to the New York State Division of Budget Bulletin H-1032 Revised, dated July 16, 2014, New York State has instituted key reform initiatives to the grant contract process which require that not-for-profits must register in the Grants Gateway and complete the Vendor Prequalification process.
 In the case of competitive grant opportunities:

 Proposals received from not-for-profit applicants that have not Registered and are not Prequalified in the Grants Gateway on the proposal due date cannot be evaluated.
 Such proposals will be disqualified from further consideration.

 In order to prequalify, not-for-profit organizations must submit an online Prequalification Application through the Grants Gateway.
 The Prequalification Application is comprised of five components to gauge organizational structure and the types of services provided.
 The required forms and document uploads are all part of the Document Vault.
 The Vendor Prequalification Manual detailing the requirements can be found in the Quick Links Section.